First Application period: November 1st, 2023 9:00am – November 30, 2023, 5:00pm

 Details on the GA Mutual Aid Fund:

-Applications will be accepted and reviewed on a rolling basis during the application window – check out the Mutual Aid Funding Guide for the latest information on deadlines.
+Applications will be accepted and reviewed on a rolling basis during the application window – check out the 2023-2024 Mutual Aid Funding Guide for more detailed information and the latest information on deadlines.
 Please keep in mind that applying to this fund does not guarantee funding.
-Further, having been previously awarded funding–in any way–from the GA, the Student Advocate’s Office (SAO), or other campus entity does not guarantee GA Mutual Aid funding.
+Further, having been previously awarded funding – in any way – from the GA, the Student Advocate’s Office (SAO), or other campus entity does not guarantee GA Mutual Aid funding.
 Students can apply to the GA Mutual Aid Fund once per semester, and are capped at receiving GA Mutual Aid grants to once per academic year.
-Applicants can find detailed information regarding the Mutual Aid Fund in the 2022-2023 Mutual Aid Funding Guide.